kevkenshi-max/JS-Exercise-Prototype/README.md

 ## Objectives

 - explain the four principles of the 'this' keyword and demonstrate each explanation with an example of their uses

+  When in the global scope, the value of "this" will be the window/console Object;
+  Whenever a preceding dot calls a function, the object before the dot is this Whenever we use a constructor function, this refers to the specific instance of the object that is created and returned by the constructor function.
+  Whenever we use JavaScript's call or apply method, this is explicitly defined.

 - describe, and use prototypes, constructor functions the new keyword, and pseudo-classical inheritance to build objects

 ## Introduction